 According to a 2012 review published in Sports Health, overtraining occurs when overreaching isn't addressed and your stress level (physical or mental) remains high.
 When you have overtraining syndrome, you're more inclined to experience longer and more serious performance setbacks along with other, potentially, severe symptoms.

 What Are Symptoms of Overtraining Syndrome?

-When you’re experiencing overtraining syndrome, The Sports Health overview explains that you may feel depressed, fatigued or unmotivated, among other symptoms.
-These can occur due to the central nervous system’s response to heightened systemic inflammation.
-What’s more, you may be more likely to get sick because of experiencing a suppressed immune system.
+When you're experiencing overtraining syndrome, The Sports Health overview explains that you may feel depressed, fatigued or unmotivated, among other symptoms.
+These can occur due to the central nervous system's response to heightened systemic inflammation.
+What's more, you may be more likely to get sick because you would be experiencing a suppressed immune system.

-A 2016 research review in Open Access Journal of Sports Medicine on overtraining syndrome pointed out that although several systems of the body are affected with this condition, there isn’t a direct way to test for it, currently.
+A 2016 research review in Open Access Journal of Sports Medicine on overtraining syndrome pointed out that although several systems of the body are affected by this condition, there isn't currently a direct way to test for it.
 A consensus statement by the American College of Sports Medicine (ACSM) along with the European College of Sport Science also suggests that diagnosis is complicated.

-The statement says that when athletes present with the clinical and hormonal changes suggested above, along with significant signs of fatigue, performance decline and mood disturbances, a physician makes a diagnosis by ruling out other possible diseases and conditions.
-One of these potential conditions might be a nutrient deficiency caused by calorie restriction, which is often seen, especially in endurance athletes.
+The statement says that when athletes present with the clinical and hormonal changes suggested above, along with significant signs of fatigue, a decline in performance and mood disturbances, a physician makes a diagnosis by ruling out other possible diseases and conditions.
+One of these potential conditions might be a nutrient deficiency caused by calorie restriction, which is especially common in endurance athletes.
 Changes in resting heart rate are not consistently found in athletes experiencing OTS, according to the statement.